-In this film, superhero Captain America is dealing with his best friend's resurrection.
+In this iconic film, superhero Captain America is dealing with his best friend's resurrection.
 He assumed that Bucky Barnes, his sidekick from the first movie, died in World War II.
 They were both preserved, though, through cryogenics.

 Barnes, though, became a powerful Russian assassin by those who captured him in World War II.
 After repeated brainwashing and torture, Barnes can’t remember who he is.
 He can’t even remember his best friend, even after trying to kill him.